BRITE-REU/programming-workshops/source/workshops/01_linux_bash/nav_files.rst

 \*clobber - to overwrite

-..image: images/file_management.png
+.. image: images/file_management.png
    :width: 40pt

 What if you want to change the permissions of a file?
 There are commands for that:

 - ``chmod`` - "change file mode bits."
 Basically, you get to change permissions to files that you can modify.
 There's a few syntax that you can use, but if you remember your binary, you can use the synatax shown.
 - ``chown`` - "change owner."
 Simple enough.

-..image: images/file_permissions.png
+.. image: images/file_permissions.png
    :width: 40pt

 This is where 1 is execute permissions, 2 is write permissions and 4 is read permissions.
 Thus, 764 means that the user can do all three (1+2+4), the group can read and write (2+4) and anybody else can only read (4).